ericvaladas/react-uncontrolled-form/README.md

 ```

 ### Validators
-Validators are simply functions that either return `true` or an error message.
-A validator function should return a function which returns the result.
+Validators are simply functions that return either `true` or an error message.
 ```js
 function minLength(length) {
   return (value) => {